Anirudhj0shi/CSS/README.md

 4.) in Day7_ I have learned about the USE_STATE method by chnaging the values.

-5.) in Day8_ I have learned about the AMAZON GRID
+5.) in Day8_ I have learned about the AMAZON GRID.

 6.) in Day9_ I have learned about the Filter method